-We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, severe battery drain, issues with first and third-party apps, Wi-Fi problems, Bluetooth problems, green tint issues, stuttering, CarPlay issues including a fairly widespread glitch impacting Apple Music , issues with Widgets, lockups, freezes, and crashes.
+We’re also seeing complaints about UI lag, AirPlay issues, Touch ID and Face ID issues, Wi-Fi problems, Bluetooth problems, issues with Podcasts, stuttering, CarPlay issues including a fairly widespread glitch impacting Apple Music , issues with Widgets, lockups, freezes, and crashes.